otrv4/otrv4/otrv4.md

 This describes the encoding and decoding schemes specified in RFC 8032 [\[9\]](#references) for scalars and points.
-It also describes the encoding of the OTR messages that should be transmitted encoded.
+It also describes the encoding of the OTRv4 messages that should be transmitted encoded.

 #### Scalar